Bryangyw/1DREADME/README.md

 # Project Description

-What your application does
+What our Project does

-Why you used the technologies you used

-What the program aims to solve
+What the Program aims to solve

+Why we used the technologies we did

-Some of the challenges you faced and features you hope to implement in the future
+Some of the challenges we faced and features we hope to implement in the future

 # Table Of Contents

+# Things we used in our Program

+Minimax Algorithm

+Tkinter

 # What the Minimax Algorithm does